jeaye/color_coded/README.md

 color_coded: semantic highlighting with vim
 ---
-color_coded is a vim plugin that provides realtime (fast), tagless code highlighting using libclang.
+color_coded is a vim plugin that provides realtime (fast), tagless code highlighting for C++, C, and Objective C using libclang.

   * Fast compilation, using native C++14
   * Lua binding for VimL -> C++